 You've heard the saying, "You are what you eat."
 Well, that's actually mostly true.
-If you have dull hair, a dull complexion, skin problems, feel tired all the time it could be a result of what you eat.
+If you have dull hair, a dull complexion, skin problems, and feel tired all the time, it could be a result of what you eat.

 In the meantime, I will give you a quick list of what to eat and what not to eat.

 Green veggies: kale, chard, spinach, broccoli, arugala, etc.

 Sugar: includes syrups, jams, jellies, candy, molasses, etc.

 Yellow veggies: peppers, squash, etc.

 Tomatoes (cooked is better)

 Protein such as tofu, lean red meat or lamb